wmamills/hvac-demo/readme.md

 Make sure docker is installed and you can run it.

-The following command will build everything and run it:
+The following command will start the container:

 ```
 docker run -it --name hvac-demo -v$PWD:/prj debian:12 \
-    /prj/scripts/prj_script.sh container-main shell
+    /prj/scripts/container-main
 ```

 `container-main` will run the distro setup and create your user and give you sudo